Child Support & Modification Lawyers

 In Florida, child support is determined by using a mandatory formula.
 However, many nuances to the formula exist, and our Coral Springs child support attorneys will consider your personal situation and ensure all aspects of the formula are considered.
 The following factors are used in the mathematical formula:

 - custody and visitation schedule

 In a time-sharing agreement, you may spend “substantial” time with your child, meaning your child is with you more than 20 percent of the overnights in a year.
 In this case, child support is based on a “gross-up” calculation that takes into account the number of overnights the child spends with you rather than “straight guideline” calculations.
 Consequently, the amount of support ordered may be significantly less than what would have been ordered without substantial time sharing.
 Child support is an obligation, not a right, meaning you can’t waive your obligation to pay.

 It is crucial that each party provides full disclosure of their income and expenses.
 If you suspect that the other parent is withholding financial information, our lawyers can look into this matter for you.
 When necessary, we will partner with financial experts to determine the actual income of an individual.

 After a divorce, it is not uncommon for situations and circumstances to change, making your original support order untenable or unmanageable.
 You may need additional support to adjust to a child’s needs, or you may have had a change in your financial status due to a job loss.

-Where there has been a substantial change in circumstances, a child support lawyer in Coral Springs can help you modify the existing order.
+Where there has been a substantial change in circumstances, a Coral Springs child support lawyer can help you modify the existing order.
 A modification may be in order under the following circumstances: